Edward Snowden: Motivations

+New Zealand

+Snowden made a number of claims about the Government Communications Security Bureau (GCSB) of New Zealand.
+He accused the agency of conducting surveillance on New Zealand citizens and engaging in espionage between 2008 and 2016, when John Key served as the Prime Minister of New Zealand.

 Flight from the United States

 Hong Kong

 In May 2013, Snowden quit his job, telling his supervisors he required epilepsy treatment, but instead fled the United States for Hong Kong on May 10.
-He chose Hong Kong because at the time “they have a spirited commitment to free speech and the right of political dissent”.
-Snowden had been in his room at the Mira Hotel since his arrival in the city, rarely going out.
+He chose Hong Kong for its "spirited commitment to free speech and the right of political dissent" at the time.
+Snowden remained in his room at the Mira Hotel after his arrival in the city, rarely going out.

-Snowden vowed to challenge any extradition attempt by the U.S. government, and engaged a Hong Kong-based Canadian human rights lawyer Robert Tibbo as a legal adviser.
+Snowden vowed to challenge any extradition attempt by the U.S. government, and engaged Hong Kong-based Canadian human rights lawyer Robert Tibbo as a legal adviser.
 Snowden told the South China Morning Post that he planned to remain in Hong Kong for as long as its government would permit.
 Snowden also told the Post that "the United States government has committed a tremendous number of crimes against Hong Kong [and] the PRC as well," going on to identify Chinese Internet Protocol addresses that the NSA monitored and stating that the NSA collected text-message data for Hong Kong residents.
 Glenn Greenwald said Snowden was motivated by a need to "ingratiate himself to the people of Hong Kong and China."

-After leaving the Mira Hotel, Snowden was housed for two weeks in several apartments by other refugees seeking asylum in Hong Kong, an arrangement set up by Tibbo to hide from the US authorities.
+After leaving the Mira Hotel, Snowden was housed for two weeks in several apartments by other refugees seeking asylum in Hong Kong, an arrangement set up by Tibbo to hide Snowden from the US authorities.

-The Russian newspaper Kommersant nevertheless reported that Snowden was living at the Russian consulate shortly before his departure from Hong Kong to Moscow.
-Ben Wizner, a lawyer with the American Civil Liberties Union (ACLU) and legal adviser to Snowden, said in January 2014, "Every news organization in the world has been trying to confirm that story.
-They haven't been able to, because it's false."
-Likewise rejecting the Kommersant story was Anatoly Kucherena, who became Snowden's lawyer in July 2013 when Snowden asked him for help in seeking temporary asylum in Russia.
-Kucherena said Snowden did not communicate with Russian diplomats while he was in Hong Kong.
+The Russian newspaper Kommersant subsequently reported that Snowden was living at the Russian consulate shortly before his departure from Hong Kong to Moscow.

+Anatoly Kucherena, who became Snowden's lawyer in July 2013 when Snowden asked him for help in seeking temporary asylum in Russia, said in August 2013 that Snowden did not communicate with Russian diplomats while he was in Hong Kong.
 In early September 2013, however, Russian president Vladimir Putin said that, a few days before boarding a plane to Moscow, Snowden met in Hong Kong with Russian diplomatic representatives.